Big Green Island: Fauna

+Cape Barren goose (Cereopsis novaehollandiae) breeding pair with juvenile on Maria Island.

 Recorded breeding seabird and wader species are the little penguin, short-tailed shearwater, Pacific gull, silver gull, sooty oystercatcher, pied oystercatcher, black-faced cormorant and Caspian tern.
 Cape Barren geese also breed on the island.
 Reptiles present include the metallic skink and Bougainville's skink.

-Rats are common.
+Black rats were eradicated from the island in 2016.

+A high-resolution panorama photo of Big Green Island, taken from the southern end of the hill in the centre of the island.

+A high-resolution panorama photo of Big Green Island in Tasmania, taken from the northern end of the island's central ridge.
+Two houses and a shearing shed are visible.